 Unlike other types of vasculitis, the removal and analysis of tissue (biopsy) is not usually used to diagnose Takayasu's arteritis.

 Because Takayasu's arteritis has a tendency to recur or flare up after being in remission for a while, these tests may be used not only for diagnosis but also for monitoring the progress of the disease and following up on effectiveness of treatment.
 Some of the medications used for Takayasu's arteritis may have potentially harmful effects over the long run, so it's important for you and your doctor to know when medication is beneficial and when its risks outweigh its benefits.

 Treatments and drugs

-The goal of treatment is to control inflammation and prevent further damage to your blood vessels, with the fewest long-term side effects.
-Takayasu's arteritis can sometimes be difficult to treat because even if you appear to be in remission, disease activity may still continue "silently."
+The goal of treatment is to control inflammation and prevent further damage to your blood vessels with the fewest long-term side effects.
+Takayasu's arteritis can sometimes be difficult to treat because even if you appear to be in remission the disease may still be active.
 In addition, by the time some people are diagnosed, it's possible that irreversible damage may already have occurred.

-On the other hand, if your condition is relatively stable and uncomplicated, you may not need treatment at all.
+On the other hand, if you don't have a lot of signs and symptoms or serious complications, you may not need treatment at all.

 Treatment usually consists of medications and, in some cases, surgery.

 Coping and support

 When Takayasu's arteritis is identified and treated early, the prognosis is usually good.
 One of your greatest challenges may be coping with side effects of your medication.
 The following suggestions may help: